arghyasur1991/NuGet2Unity/README.md

 # NuGet2Unity

+### This project is no longer under active development.

 A .NET Core app to package a NuGet package (and dependencies) as a .UnityPackage for import into a Unity 2018 (or higher) project.
 This will build a package that should be compatible with the following Unity player settings (Player Settings -> Other Settings -> Configuration):